kavia-common/tic-tac-toe-web-game-272529-272683/tic_tac_toe_frontend/README.md

 ### Colors

-The Ocean Professional theme colors are used in `src/styles/theme.css`, and old default variables remain in `src/App.css`.
+The Ocean Professional theme colors are in `src/styles/theme.css`, and old default variables remain in `src/App.css`.

+### Responsive & Accessibility

+- The layout is fully responsive for desktop and mobile.
+- All interactive elements have clear :focus-visible outlines, optimized for keyboard navigation.
+- ARIA roles and labels are included for the board, squares, and reset button to support screen readers.
+- Board navigation supports Enter/Space to activate a square.

+### Animations

+- Interactive states: Smooth transitions for board and buttons via CSS.
+- Winner highlight: Subtle animated glow on the three winning squares.
+- Micro-interactions: Hover, active, and focus-visible animations on all controls.
+- All board/square transitions and highlight animations are skipped if your OS/browser requests "reduced motion."

+### Disabling Animations

+By default, smooth transitions and win animations are enabled.
+If you'd like to disable them, set your device or browser's "Reduce Motion" flag (System Accessibility settings, or in OS browser settings).
+Animations will be disabled via CSS `prefers-reduced-motion: reduce`.

 ### Components